-TAKE A PICK is one of the most promising young stallions we’ve been able to acquire.
+TAKE A PICK TAKE A PICK is one of the most promising young stallions we’ve been able to acquire.
 Just a 2013 born, by Sixes Pick and out of Sixes Playgun (by Playgun) going on back to Peppy San Badger, we have high expectations for his first foals born in 2016.
 Take A Pick is a full brother to Sixes Sixgun, Crofoot Ranches resident stallion and performance champion.
-He will start his showing career the fall of 2016 in Versatility Ranch Horse, Reined Cow Horse, and Ranching Heritage Challenge and has already built an impressive resume including: AQHA World Champion Versatility Ranch Horse (with individual event titles in Conformation, Reining, Ranch Riding, Trail and Cutting), SHOT Futurity All-Around Limited Non-Pro Champion, and most recently, wins in the AQHA Ranching Heritage Challenge in both Open & Amateur Working Ranch Horse and Open & Amateur Ranch Riding.
+He started his showing career the fall of 2016 in Versatility Ranch Horse, Reined Cow Horse, and Ranching Heritage Challenge and has already built an impressive resume including: AQHA World Champion Versatility Ranch Horse (with individual event titles in Conformation, Reining, Ranch Riding, Trail and Cutting), SHOT Futurity All-Around Limited Non-Pro Champion, and most recently, wins in the AQHA Ranching Heritage Challenge in both Open & Amateur Working Ranch Horse and Open & Amateur Ranch Riding.
 You will have to search a long time to find a ranch horse with such an incredible disposition and we're hopeful that will be passed on to his progeny.
 Take a look at his up to date accomplishments under his tab in Performance Horses on our website, rabrownranch.com.

 C D Colonel Cummins